usamarq/deep_learning_approach_to_detect_diabetic_retinopathy/README.md

 ## Overview
-This project is focused on developing a deep learning model for detecting diabetic retinopathy using various neural network architectures and techniques.
+This project is focused on developing a deep-learning model using the DeepDRiD dataset to detect diabetic retinopathy using various neural network architectures and techniques.

 ## File Descriptions